 This can be particularly beneficial if you are a celebrity or if you depend on the social media account for work.

-Protection from Harassment injunction obtained by Cohen Davis in favour of our client in the case of DDF v YYZ (unreported, 5 June 2015).
+Protection from Harassment and a privacy injunction obtained by Cohen Davis in favour of our client in the case of DDF v YYZ (unreported, 5 June 2015).

-In the case of DDF v YYZ, Cohen Davis obtained an injunction against an unknown Instagram user who harassed our client via the social media website Instagram.
+In the case of DDF v YYZ, harassment lawyer Yair cohen obtained an injunction against an unknown Instagram user who harassed and cyberbully our client via the social media website Instagram.
 Our client, who we anonymised in the court order, was working in the entertainment industry and was relying on Instagram for his work as well as for personal communications.

 When was the last time you searched online for information about your own company?
 If the answer to this question is “never” then you are not alone.
 But you also need to read on…